 (Please stand as you are able.
 All greet one another in the name of the Lord.)
-(Please be seated) Announcements and News of the Church Community Blessing of the CARITAS Backpacks
+(Please be seated) Announcements and News of the Church Community

-The Altar or Holy Table

-The altar is a table, usually in the sanctuary which is the space that is generally behind the altar rail, on which the bread and wine used for the eucharist (or Holy Communion or the Lord's Supper) service are consecrated.

-The Holy Communion or

-The Liturgy of the Table
+The Altar or Holy Table The altar is a table, usually in the sanctuary which is the space that is generally behind the altar rail, on which the bread and wine used for the eucharist (or Holy Communion or the Lord's Supper) service are consecrated.
+The Holy Communion or The Liturgy of the Table

 SCAN ME TO DONATE

 Invitation to Holy Communion

 (Remain seated)

-Offertory Prelude on Bunessan
+Offertory

-setting by Jeffrey Blersch

 (Please stand as you are able)

 At The Presentation, Doxology

 Old 100th

 Praise God, from whom all blessings flow; Praise Him, all creatures here below; Praise Him above, ye heav'nly host; Praise Father, Son, and Holy Ghost.
 AMEN.

 (Please stand as you are able)

 The Great Thanksgiving, Eucharistic Prayer A

+Presider: The Lord be with you.